Basic Methods

 * * *

 Let us get down to work with the chakras.
 There exist certain combinations of sounds (a sort of mantras), singing of which contributes to the development of the chakras by producing resonant vibrations.
-Mantras will also help us to attain clear sensation of our chakras.
+Mantras will also help us attain clear sensation of our chakras.
 Here are these mantras:

 for sahasrara — AM (a-a-am),